Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 4. Linear low density polyethylene (LLDPE).

-The vast majority of grocery shopping bags are made from HDPE.
+The vast majority of grocery bags are made from HDPE.

 Characteristics of HDPE: